nationalarchives/front-end-development-guide/README.md

 Options for working with coded prototypes in the Discovery and Alpha phases of a project include using our dev.labs server or, preferably, linking an Azure website to the associated GitHub repository.
 Full instructions on deploying an Azure website can be found in [deploying-to-azure.md](/deploying-to-azure.md).

-Before migrating a prototype into a target environment **discuss the proposed approach with webmaster and the editorial team**.This is also an excellent knowledge sharing opportunity so please **discuss implementation and technical design decisions with others**</span>
+Before migrating a prototype into a target environment **discuss the proposed approach with webmaster and the editorial team**.
+This is also an excellent knowledge sharing opportunity so please **discuss implementation and technical design decisions with others**

 ### Step 2: Migrating the code into WordPress